13323

 Fiverr Free Cash Flow

-Fiverr has generated $82.13 million in free cash flow over the last 12 months, an eye-popping 22.7% of revenue.
+Fiverr has generated $89.76 million in free cash flow over the last 12 months, an eye-popping 24.5% of revenue.
 This robust FCF margin stems from its asset-lite business model and scale advantages, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-Key Takeaways from Fiverr's Q4 Results
+Key Takeaways from Fiverr's Q1 Results

 Is Now The Time?

-We think Fiverr is a good business.
-Its revenue growth has been good over the last three years, and growth is expected to increase in the short term.
-And while its growth in active buyers has been lackluster, the good news is its impressive gross margins are a wonderful starting point for the overall profitability of the business.
+We think Fiverr is a solid business.
+We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last three years.
+And while its active buyers have declined, the good news is its impressive gross margins are a wonderful starting point for the overall profitability of the business.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Wall Street analysts covering the company had a one-year price target of $36.18 per share right before these results (compared to the current share price of $26.90), implying they saw upside in buying Fiverr in the short term.
+Wall Street analysts covering the company had a one-year price target of $30.90 per share right before these results (compared to the current share price of $21.49), implying they saw upside in buying Fiverr in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.